TIF Purchase Rehab

 Eligibility Considerations: Borrowers cannot own other property, unless result of inheritance or joint ownership with family members.

-Income Range: Maximum HOUSEHOLD DTI (debt to income) of 43%– income from all household members above the age of 18 are included.
+Income Range: Maximum HOUSEHOLD DTI (debt to income) of 45%

 Education Requirements: Homebuyer Education Certificate required for all; Landlord training for 2-unit purchases.